We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 1. Short videos

-Create 2–5 minute videos explaining a single topic, process, or idea.
+For microlearning videos, you can create 2–5 minute videos explaining a single topic, process, or idea.
 You could include animations, talking-head videos, or screen recordings.

-The great thing is you can make this type of microlearning as simple, or as complicated, as you like.
+The great thing is you can make this type of microlearning as simple or as complicated as you like.

 Use videos to introduce new concepts, demonstrate processes, or highlight real-life examples.